Gottox/void-scripts/README.md

 This is a set of Greasemonkey Scripts that make my life easier.

-To install those scripts just make sure you have Greasemonkey installed and open it:
+To install those scripts just make sure you have Greasemonkey installed and open them:

 ```
 firefox greasemonkey/*.user.js